 A cornerstone of the Sine Institute is its Institute Fellows program.
 Each Spring semester, beginning with Spring 2019, the Institute will host six Fellows.
 Sine Institute Fellows will consist of innovative leaders in government, politics, journalism, nonprofits, and business.
 Fellows will have the ability to collaborate with renowned AU researchers and practitioners, as well as the most politically active students in the country, to uncover new policy solutions and problem-solving methods informed by evidence from the public, private, media, and nonprofit sectors.
 A Sine Institute Fellowship will provide you the space and resources to advance one or more policy solution, as well as a platform to share your work more broadly.
 Connections with AU Faculty, Institute Advisory Board Members and Fellows, and others you will meet through the program offer the potential to catapult your ideas forward.

-Highlighting the depth and breadth of expertise the Institute was launched to convene, the Sine Institute is proud to introduce the inaugural class of fellows and distinguised lecturer.
+Highlighting the depth and breadth of expertise the Institute was launched to convene, the Sine Institute is proud to introduce the 2020 class of fellows and distinguised lecturers.